ngompejason/ngompejason/README.md

 - hey, I’m Ngompe Jason
-- currently building 21git(a git clone) from scratch in python and learning distributed systems and web dev
+- currently building 21git (a git clone) from scratch in python distributed systems and web dev btw
-- How to reach me : [@jasongompe](https://x.com/jasongompe)
+- DM [@jasongompe](https://x.com/jasongompe) to reach out

 <!---
 ngompejason/ngompejason is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.